Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 • increased sensitivity to light

-Cataracts develop slowly, and many patients adapt without realizing their gradual loss of vision.
+Cataracts develop slowly, and many patients adapt without realizing the gradual loss of vision.

 What is glaucoma?